oncomouse/AndrewPilsch.com/source/cv/_src.md

 **"The *Ethos* of *Mr. Robot*."** (Under Review at [*Present Tense*](http://www.presenttensejournal.org/)).

-**"Abducting Code, Translating the Future: Transpilers and the Implementation of JavaScript's Future."** (Revise & Resubmit from [*Amodern*](http://amodern.net/) for special issue on "Translation-Machination").
+**"Abducting Code, Translating the Future: Transpilers and the Implementation of JavaScript's Future."** (Forthcoming from [*Amodern*](http://amodern.net/) for special issue on "Translation-Machination").

 **"Invoking Darkness: Invoking Darkness: *Skotison*, Scalar Derangement, and Inhuman Rhetoric."** (Forthcoming from *Philosophy & Rhetoric*).